 The Roasted Soy Bean Panna Cotta below has a distinct aroma from genmai – the Japanese green tea with toasted rice.
-However, I got stronger note of cow cream than the soy milk.
-But still this is a light and awesome dessert.
+However, I got a stronger note of cow cream than the soy milk.
+But still, this is a light and awesome dessert.

 The big little twist lies in their Cultured Butter.
 Cream and yoghurt are mixed and, yes, cultured overnight, before whipped into a glossy and smooth form.
-This white globes taste like rich rich bodied cream.
+These white globes taste like rich bodied cream.
 It reminds me of a light version of clotted cream.
 Love love.

 Above: Ocken’s housemade cultured butter, sourdough loaves and buttermilk rolls.
 Me and Khun Varatt Vichit-Vadakan – Ocken’s founder.

 GREEN OPERATION – If you follow The Commons, you might have already been familiar with their leaning-towards-green policies.
 A lot of workshops there focuses on home-based DIY activities.
 For example, making soaps from used oil, food-waste management and others that instil the idea of ‘you-can-help’ and ‘please-care.’
 But here at Ocken, a fresh start allowed the team to follow through many operations they wish they had done better in the past.

 - Reusable bamboo straws for drinks.
 These bamboo straws are not only costlier than normal plastic straws, but they also require higher costs of cleaning and maintenance.
 At Ocken, the reusable straws are machine-rinsed and steamed to ensure a high hygienic standard.